Merlin Olsen: Awards

 He was named the Walter Camp Man of the Year in 1982 and Athlete of the Century for the state of Utah.
 During halftime of a basketball game between Utah State, Olsen's alma mater, and Saint Mary's on December 5, 2009, Utah State University announced that the playing surface inside Romney Stadium, home stadium for the university's football program, would be named Merlin Olsen Field in Olsen's honor.
 Because of Olsen's illness, Utah State decided not to wait until the 2010 football season to hold the ceremony; he was able to attend the game, but did not speak.
 A sculpture of Olsen was unveiled in a plaza south of the stadium during an official dedication ceremony in Fall 2010.

-In 1979, Olsen was inducted into the Utah Sports Hall of Fame.
-In 1980, Olsen was inducted into the National College Football Hall of Fame.
-In 1998, Olsen was inducted into the Utah Tourism Hall of Fame.
-Olsen was voted to the California Sports Hall of Fame Class of 2010, along with Bill Walton, Dwight Stones, and Jim Otto, among others.
+Olsen was inducted into the Utah Sports Hall of Fame in 1979, the College Football Hall of Fame in 1980, the Pro Football Hall of Fame in 1982 (his first year of eligibility), the National High School Hall of Fame in 1987, and the Utah Tourism Hall of Fame in 1998.
+In 2010, he was inducted into the California Sports Hall of Fame alongside Bill Walton, Dwight Stones, Jim Otto, and others.

 In 1983, Olsen served as Grand Marshal of the Rose Parade.

 Personal life

 On March 30, 1962, Olsen married Susan Wakley, a fellow USU student.
 They had three children: Kelly, Jill, and Nathan.
 Olsen was a member of the Church of Jesus Christ of Latter-day Saints and a resident of San Marino, California.
 His nephew Hans, son of his brother Clark, also played in the NFL with the Indianapolis Colts.
+A great-nephew, Sam Roush, plays in the NFL for the Chicago Bears.

 Olsen was diagnosed with peritoneal mesothelioma in 2009, and underwent three courses of chemotherapy.
 In December 2009, he filed a lawsuit against 25 defendants including NBC Studios, NBC Universal, 20th Century Fox, Georgia Pacific, Sherwin-Williams, and Lennox Corp. for allegedly exposing him to the asbestos which he claimed had caused his cancer.

 Olsen died on March 11, 2010, at City of Hope National Medical Center in Duarte, California, at age 69.
 Olsen is buried at San Gabriel Cemetery in San Gabriel, California.